Pull Ups vs Chin Ups: The Ultimate Comparison

 10. Archer Pull up

-This variation requires stability and balance, making it a challenging exercise for the core as well as the upper body.
+This variation requires stability and balance, making it challenging for the core and upper body.

-Note: Prior to attempting the advanced variations, it is recommended that you master the basics of chin-up and pull-ups.
+Note: It is recommended that you master the basics of chin-ups and pull-ups before attempting the advanced variations.

 Archer Pull up